jtovarro/ocp-secured-integration/README.md

 ### 3.1.
 Installation and access

-To install Hashicorp Vault on OpenShift, the recommended mechanism is to deploy it with the Helm Chart.
+To install HashiCorp Vault on OpenShift, the recommended mechanism is to deploy it with the Helm Chart.
 For that reason, I've created the following application with the simplest configuration to deploy on OpenShift and automatically create a Route in `dev` mode:

 ```bash
 oc apply -f application-03-hashicorp-vault-server.yaml